czyzby/gdx-lml/lml/README.md

 ## What's new

+1.6 -> 1.7

+- A new mechanism - isolation - was introduced through `<isolate>` tag.
+Isolated actors are parsed along with the rest of the templates, but are not immediately added to stage or they tag parents.
+This basically allows to create actors with LML without adding them to the stage - something that previously wasn't achievable with `fillStage` or `createView` methods. `ActorStorage` is an `Actor` extension that keeps track of a list of actors, but does not draw them in any way: this actor is used internally by isolation tags and can be injected if you want to access the list of its parsed children actors.

 1.5 -> 1.6

 - Macro marker was changed from `@` to `:`.
 While it required to switch a single character in the actual source code, this is actually a major update.
 This change breaks all LML templates that used any macro tags. `@` was a poor choice in the first place: it can be confused with the i18n bundle marker (also `@`) and is not a valid XML character.
 Since `DTD` supported was added, invalid macro sign was no longer an option.
 Quick conversion tip: replace `<@` and `</@` with `<:` and `</:` in all `*.lml` files.